texfaq/texfaq.github.io/FAQ-gethelp.md

-of the TeX&nbsp;Live or MiKTeX distributions or the maintainers of these FAQs for help; while all these addresses reach experienced (La)TeX users, no small group can possibly have expertise in every area of usage so that the ''big'' lists and forums are a far better bet.
+of the TeX&nbsp;Live or MiKTeX distributions or the maintainers of these FAQs for help; while all these addresses reach experienced (La)TeX users, no small group can possibly have expertise in every area of usage so that the "big" lists and forums are a far better bet.